 Whoa, am I that obvious?
 I laughed and so did he but he was right.
 Life is not a race.

-As this column generally does relate to fitness I would like to share my personal top 25 tips on training, nutrition and lifestyle to help you meet your goals in 2013.
+As this column generally does relate to fitness I would like to share my personal top 25 tips on training, nutrition, and lifestyle to help you meet your goals this year!

-Top 25 Fitness, Nutrition and Lifestyle Tips for 2013
+25 Fitness, Nutrition and Lifestyle Tips for the New Year!

 - Let the pink dumbbells go ladies: Don’t be afraid to lift heavy weights, that will help you look better, feel better and build stronger bones.
 Gentlemen–the heavy weights apply to you also.